vipulnaik/diet-exercise-health/events/2024/2024-09-20-anal-swelling.md

 #### Sauerkraut and kimchi

-I have paused sauerkraut and kimchi starting 2024-09-21.
+I paused sauerkraut and kimchi starting 2024-09-21.
 I may resume sauerkraut briefly around 2024-09-28 but will have to pause it again starting 2024-10-03 in preparation for an upcoming dental cleaning appointment.

+I resumed sauerkraut at around 25-50% of usual levels on 2024-09-29 with my evening meal.

 ### Pain management: anal contractions and spasms